pflarue/ardop/docs/Host_Interface_Commands.md

 - Arguments: Integer 0-9, with 0 being disabled, 1 being most sensitive, and 9 being least sensitive.
 - `BUSYDET` returns `BUSYDET 5`
 - `BUSYDET 6` returns `BUSYDET now 6`

 #### CALLBW

-Needs Developer review.
+Set a bandwidth value to be used for ARQCALL which, unless set to UNDEFINED, will override the value set with ARQBW.

 - Mode: ARQ
-- Arguments: Optional desired bandwith postfixed with MAX/FORCE.
+- Arguments: Optional UNDEFINED or desired bandwith postfixed with MAX/FORCE.
 - `CALLBW 500MAX` returns `CALLBW now 500MAX`
 - `CALLBW` returns `CALLBW 500MAX`

 #### CAPTURE

 Returns the currently selected capture device.
 This is supposed to let the user change the audio source, but currently it does not seem to work as intended.
 Changing this does not change where audio is routed for decoding.